jerosanchezz/TipCalc/README.md

-# TipCalculatorPro
+# TipCalc

-TipCalculatorPro - A simple and quick tip calculator and bill splitter
+TipCalc - A simple and quick tip calculator and bill splitter

 Key features: